My rating: 4 stars

 Among the various testimonies presented is the one of Nada, who joined the opposition in 2011 during the Arab Spring, because she wanted to live in democracy.
 The protesters sought the end of corruption, nepotism, the secret police and unemployment.
 Another peaceful demonstrator, Hussein, was caught and then tortured by members of the Assad regime.

 But Janine di Giovanni also spoke to Syrians who supported the regime.
 Ahmed, who is from a wealthy family, explained that the elite supported Assad because they believed that political changes should not be imposed by the West and that many geopolitical interests came into play.
 On the other hand, others were afraid of having a religious fundamentalist government.
 Mahmoud Diab, an imam in Ma’loula, resided in a town known for its tolerance, where Muslims and Christians lived together in peace, and he didn’t want to lose that.

 The personal stories, mainly collected between 2011 and 2012, are written in a way that is both emotional and respectful to the victims of the civil war.
 I have to admit that I shed a few tears more than once.
 The author achieves a meaningful representation of the despair that people feel during a war, when it’s so difficult to get and provide healthcare treatments, and there is no food nor electricity.

 “War is the destruction, the skeleton and the bare bones of someone else’s life.”

 The titles of the chapters are a combination of locations and dates, but the distinction between them has more to do with the topics being covered.
 In the same chapter, there may be references to events that took place in different years, but that are connected (although sometimes feebly) with what happened in the period mentioned in the title.

 Too many times refugees appear dehumanised in the media, as if they were no more than just numbers.
-The Morning They Came for Us offers a good insight about what so many people are running from.
+The Morning They Came for Us offers a good insight into what so many people are running from.